TomazFilgueira/Heart-Disease-App/README.md

 ## 📌 Project Overview

 Heart disease remains one of the leading causes of death globally.
-This project leverages machine learning techniques to predict the likelihood of heart disease based on patient data.
+This project uses machine learning techniques to predict the likelihood of heart disease based on patient data.

 Key features include:
 - 🧹 Data preparation and cleaning.